AdobeDocs/campaign.en/help/v8/send/sms/smpp-external-account.md

 ![](assets/smpp_connection_settings.png){zoomable="yes"}

-Here are the parameters and their role needed to set up the connection :
+Here are the parameters and their role needed to set up the connection:

-* **SMSC implementation name** : sets the name of the SMSC implementation.
+* **SMSC implementation name**: sets the name of the SMSC implementation.
 It should be set to the name of your provider.
 The role of this field is described in the SMPP error management section.
-* **Server** : The DNS name or IP address of the server to connect to.
+* **Server**: The DNS name or IP address of the server to connect to.
-* **Port** : The TCP port to connect to.
+* **Port**: The TCP port to connect to.
-* **Account** : The login of the connection.
+* **Account**: The login of the connection.
 Passed in the system_id field of the BIND PDU.
-* **Password** : Password of the SMPP connection.
+* **Password**: Password of the SMPP connection.
 Passed in the password field of the BIND PDU.
-* **System type** : Value passed in the system_type field of the BIND PDU.
+* **System type**: Value passed in the system_type field of the BIND PDU.
 Some providers need a specific value here.
-* **Number of MTA child connections** : This defines how many connections are opened per sending thread.
+* **Number of MTA child connections**: This defines how many connections are opened per sending thread.
 The total number of connections can be computed using this formula:
 *Total connections = Number of SMS processes * number of sending threads * number of MTA child connections*